anwtn/functions-on-k8s/README.md

 review-functions-http   LoadBalancer   10.0.42.152   20.53.178.74   80:32647/TCP   9m4s
 ```

-Note how the `review-functions-http` service provides an external IP of `20.53.178.74` on port `80`.
-The IP address will be different when you run this.
-Putting this all together I will call:
+In my case the `review-functions-http` service was provisioned an external IP of `20.53.178.74` and exposed on port `80`.
+The IP address will be unique to your cluster when you run this.
+Before calling the endpoint, let's watch the pods with:

+`kubectl get pods --watch`

+Initially, you should see a HTTP function pod for `review-functions-http-<random-string>`.
+Let's prompt KEDA to provision some queue listener pod instances (starting with `review-functions`) by adding messages to the queue and monitoring this by watching the output of our `get pods` command.

+Noting the external IP address, I called:

 `http://20.53.178.74/api/review`

-...and voila - I get a response for a new (bogus) review:
+...and voila - I received a response for a new (random bogus) review:

 ```
 {"EventId":"c17e2559-cd48-4d8d-9014-fc2ba572cdbd","SubjectId":"8d7748a5-3066-42aa-b5cd-6ef74b83c1a7","EventType":"ReviewSubmitted","Content":{"Text":"This product works very well.
 It romantically improves my football by a lot."}}
 ```

-let's watch the pods with:

-`kubectl get pods --watch`

-Initially, you should see a HTTP function pod for `review-functions-http-<random-string>`.

-If you continue to watch the output of `kubectl get pods --watch`, you'll notice `review-functions` (queue-trigger) pods suddenly appear.
-I got a bit carried away I ended up with many queue listener pods.
-After a few minutes - you can see that these queue-listener pods start to terminate.
+I did this several more times.
+After a short delay, I started to see `review-functions` (queue-trigger) pods start to appear - and eventually terminate - as shown below:

 ```
 $ kubectl get pods --watch